-■ Precautions on Using the Computer to Create and Save Data
+■ Precautions on Using the Computer To Create and Save Data

-- If the file name of embroidery data cannot be identified, for example, because the name contains special characters, the file is not displayed.
+- If the file name of embroidery data cannot be identified, for example, because the name contains special characters, the file will not be displayed.
 If this occurs, change the name of the file.
-We recommend using the 26 letters of the alphabet (uppercase and lowercase), the numbers 0 through 9, "-", and ".". - If .pes embroidery data larger than 30 cm (H) × 13 cm (W) is selected, a message appears asking if you wish to rotate the pattern 90 degrees. - Embroidery data larger than 30 cm (H) × 13 cm (W), even after being rotated 90 degrees, cannot be used (All designs must be within the 30 cm (H) \times 13 cm (W) design field size.) - .pes files saved with the number of stitches, the number of colors and the number of combined patterns exceeding the specified limits cannot be displayed.
-Use one of our original data design systems to edit the embroidery pattern so that it meets the specifications. - Embroidery data stored in a folder created in USB media can be retrieved. - Do not create folders in "Removable Disk" on a computer.
-If embroidery data is stored in a folder in "Removable Disk", that embroidery data cannot be recalled by the machine. - Even if the embroidery unit is not attached, the machine will manage embroidery data.
+We recommend using the 26 letters of the alphabet (uppercase and lowercase), the numbers 0 through 9, "-", and "". - All designs must be within the 18 cm (H) x 13 cm (W) (Approx. 7 inches (H) x 5 inches (W)) design field size.
+If the selected pattern does not fit within the 18 cm (H) x 13 cm (W) (Approx. 7 inches (H) x 5 inches (W)) design field size unless it is rotated 90 degrees, a message appears, asking if you wish to rotate the pattern 90 degrees. - .pes files saved with the number of stitches, the number of colors and the number of combined patterns exceeding the specified limits cannot be displayed.
+Use one of our original data design systems to edit the embroidery pattern so that it meets the required specifications. - Even if the embroidery unit is not attached, the machine will recognize embroidery data. - Save the patterns in the root directory of the USB media.
+If embroidery data is saved in a folder on USB media, that embroidery data cannot be retrieved by the machine.